sssison/SecURL/README.md

 ### Casual Use

 Once you have set-up the extension, it automatically determines the maliciousness of the URL that you visit.
 For benign sites, a pop-up notification will show up.
-For malicious sites, the user will be redirected to a warning page and will be given the options to proceed to the site or to go back to the previously visited site.
+For malicious sites, you will be redirected to a warning page and will be given the options to proceed to the site or to go back to the previously visited site.

 #### Benign Sites